hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## Create Config

 Just starting out?
 Want to make a new configuration?
-Running `monika` without any parameters (and without any default config found in the working directory) will pull a default configuration `monika.yml`.
+Running `monika` without any parameters (and without any default config found in the working directory) will pull a default configuration `monika.yml` as a starting point.
 Looking for more options?
 The `--create-config` flag will spin up an easy Web based configuration file generator.

 ```bash
 monika --create-config